Antarctica & Arctic

 Six nights camping accommodation with equipment (except sleeping bag), one hotel night accommodation, transportation by private vehicle and 4WD in Monument Valley, 6 breakfasts, 7 lunches and 4 dinners, services of a professional tour leader and free wifi in the vehicle.

 Maximum group size is 13.

-Selected dates throughout 2018
+Selected dates year round